Bambo-Rambo/RNG-Guides/ExtraInfo.md

 The chain length value is now +1.

-Things that break a chain include:
+Things that will break the chain include:

-* Scaring the Pokemon by running/walking fast towards it
+* Not encountering a hidden Pokemon that has appeared in the overworld either by leaving the area / waiting too long until it disappears / scaring it by running/walking fast towards it
 * Running away from a battle
-* Not encountering a hidden Pokemon that has appeared in the overworld either by leaving the area or by waiting too long until it disappears

 If you use the Search button to scan for hidden Pokemon and nothing is found, the chain does **NOT** break